The family vault of the Percy family, dukes of Northumberland, is in St Nicholas's chapel in Westminster Abbey. The first burial there was in 1745.

 "Isabella Susannah, wife of Algernon Percy, Earl of Beverley, died January 24th 1812 aged 61"

-Katherine, wife of Henry Percy, Earl of Northumberland, who died on 28 October 1596, was buried in St Paul's chapel.
+Katherine, wife of Henry Percy, Earl of Northumberland, who died on 28 October 1596, was buried in St Paul's chapel but she has no memorial or marker.
 She was the daughter and sole heiress of John Neville, Lord Latimer.

 Photos of the monuments can be purchased from Westminster Abbey Library.